sjtu-cs222/Group_52/README.md

 For testing, you need to run the test_GRU.py to get all results on test dataset.
 BUT before you run it, you should change the pathname and modeliters you want to perform testing on in the test_GRU.py.
 We have add 'ATTENTION' to the code in test_GRU.py where you have to change before you test your own models.

-As an example, we provide our best model in the model/ directory.
-You just need to type the following command: python test_GRU.py
 The testing results will be printed(mainly the P@N results and the area of PR curve) and the all results on test dataset will be saved in out/ directory with the prefix "sample"

 To draw the PR curve for the sample model, you just need to type the following command: